Meigyoku-Thmn/ThMouseX/README.md

 * THMouseX.exe
 * ThMouseX.txt
 * VirtualKeyCodes.txt

-Due to the limitation of Visual Studio's Compiler, you might have to compile to the second time for it to work.

 ### Another way to compile without installing anything on your computer (recommended way)
 - Fork the THMouseX repository